TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ## Q: Will Project OutFox go open source?

-_Yes_.
+_Yes, in the future_.

-From Squirrel:
+From the Team:

 > The project began as a method to add online and profiles to SM5, but when we looked into the engine to see how this could be appropriated it was discovered just how much in a sorry state the code base was, and it looked mostly abandoned.
-I spoke to Shakesoda in hopes of a resurrection in the form of a team project, and it was requested rather than breaking 10 years of content and community to take the time to make a proper 5.x build that is stable and supports what the community as a whole wants from the game.
-This backward compatibility support has been an absolute git to do, but it's something now we are down the line which we are proud of, as it has brought many players and newcomers to the community, and provided a very stable experience for folks during the lock down.
-We will continue to maintain a near 100% compatibility where we can, and this is taken into consideration whenever we plan a new feature or change engine components.
+We spoke to Shakesoda in hopes of a resurrection in the form of a team project, and it was requested rather than breaking 10 years of content and community to take the time to make a proper 5.x build that is stable and supports what the community as a whole wants from the game.
+This backward compatibility support has been very problematic to maintain, but it's something now we are down the line which we are proud of, as it has brought many newcomers and veteran players back to the community, and provided a very stable experience for folks during the lock down.
+We will continue to try to attain a near 100% compatibility where we can, and this is taken into consideration whenever we plan a new feature or change engine components.

 > In the beginning of the project we wanted to be the natural progression of 5.1, but due to resistance and feedback from the community, we have made the decision to adjust the returning of code back to the repo in the future.
-The aim has always been to open source when we get to Alpha 7.0, which gives us enough time to realise our plans for the project and the direction we chose to take OutFox in.
+The aim has always been to open source when the project is in a releasable state, which gives us enough time to realise our plans for the project and the direction we wanted to take OutFox in.
 We read the community loud and clear in terms of their wishes and needs for StepMania, so we will not disturb that paradigm.

 > We asked if it was ok to close the source while this process was done, and it was deemed wise for the health of the repo and the need of people who are just wanting to play.
 Its why we've been around the repo but not on it as taint can happen and we do not wish this.
 SSC did this same behaviour before us, so we did not see it as a problem.
-Some vocal members of the community disagreed, including some of the SMDev Team.
+Some vocal members of the community disagreed, including some of the previous SMDev Team.
 We have also been compared to past SM repo contributors who may have left a less than savoury memory in the minds of some, and it has also been hard to differentiate from history we have no involvement with.

-> Moving forward with the project, it has become apparent that OutFox has moved beyond a lot of what the community _expects_ StepMania to be, so there will be a different ideal on the opening of source code to the StepMania Repo itself.
-We have had to 'rename' our internal system away from StepMania, this was due to us wishing to license/digitally sign the binaries we make, and with gaining this with the SM name being almost impossible, we had to change name to OutFox.
+> Moving forward with the project, it has become apparent that OutFox has moved beyond a lot of what the community _expects_ StepMania to be, and has grown into a project that is well beyond just being a _DDR_ or _ITG_ clone.
+We have had to 'rename' our internal branding and naming conventions away from StepMania, this was due to us wishing to license/digitally sign the binaries we make, and with gaining this with the SM name being almost impossible, we had to change name to OutFox.
 Moving forward we continue to keep this promise to ensure our builds are signed on Mac OS (and soon Windows) so it makes the game play experience better for everyone.
+With us also releasing on _Steam_ it has become even more important that we continue consistent naming conventions.

 > The project is about providing a free game with unencumbered assets and also packs of properly licensed content for the community, and this covers more than dance alone.
 We are not for profit, we do not ever wish to profit from this community, as we have been part of it for so long.
 We will announce more information in due course about our future, for now we are as excited as you on the progression of this project.

 ## My controller doesn't work, but it did on older versions of StepMania.

 Currently the game features two modes: a HIDAPI-based "Legacy" input system, similar in behaviour to the input system seen in StepMania 5.0, and an XInput-compliant input system (additional configuration is needed to use unrecognized controllers in this mode, see here for more information).
 If you are unable to map any buttons to the game, try switching modes to Legacy, available as an option in the Experimental Settings menu, or follow the guide mentioned above on how to map your controller with XInput.

-## Q: I have a really recent processor and my game is having a lot of problems, why is that?

-Outfox reached a point of optimization that good processors are going to have some problems because some parts of the game are going too fast and need catch up.
-The current solution to this is to have something running in the background (Have a video playing, other programs) to keep the processor busy.

-This is going to have a proper fix later.

 ## Q: Is online mode available yet?
 If not, is it coming?